utamons/jloganalyzer/README.md

 It's a command line tool, so it's possible to use it in scripts.
 Use **mvn package** to create jar, and run it with java.

 That's ehough for me at the moment.
-I don't need regexes or something more complex..